DanielMartensson/JLogger-Mobile/README.md

 ![a](https://raw.githubusercontent.com/DanielMartensson/JLogger/master/Pictures/Online.jpg)

 I also tried to implement JLoggerServer onto a Raspberry Pi Zero W and it works!
 Also I used MariaDB instead of MySQL and I didn't even need to change any database configurations at all.
 Nothing.
-Just boot it an run.
+Just boot it and run.

 ![a](https://raw.githubusercontent.com/DanielMartensson/JLogger/master/Pictures/CompleteSystem.jpg)